 Castaway, I starve on a diet of raw barnacles, believing in nothing but miserable death.
 A mermaid shows me how to blast thunder from conch shells and cull light from starfish, but joy overtakes me only when my bleached bones learn to harmonize with her wind-song.

 Joe and Fay labored to chip the ice to wrap Saturn in glory and collide meteors with Jupiter’s moon to coat him in elegant dust.
 Erasing our cosmic-ring magicians from myth is unfair, and no wonder they suicided organically in Neptune’s brightest ring Adams.

-An abscess on the town’s reputation–an isolated cinderblock bungalow smothered in greenbrier where the tumultuous and ceaseless tears of unnamed kids pound indoors through cracked tile and broken windows to rock to eternal rest their souls’ residue of half-grown bone.
+An abscess on the town’s reputation–an isolated cinderblock bungalow smothered in greenbrier, where the tumultuous and ceaseless tears of unnamed kids pound indoors through the cracked tile and broken windows to rock to eternal rest their souls’ residue of half-grown bone.

 Ms. Time wrought with dryer lint and snail slime a golem hippopotamus with olivine eyes to wash her aprons and brush her hats.
 On visiting the city and incensed by the papier-mache elephants and origami cranes delivering for Amazon she backpedaled her broom a millennium.

 Deemed inaccessible but for puffins and guillemots, the fissure gapes wide during a seismic shift.
 The zawn was a grave for extinct sea wizards given to such elegant desiccation their salt-dust bones predict the exact hour of the final flood.